Historical Figures

 Constantine (272-337 AD; Roman emperor from 306-337 AD) [1]

-2 [312 AD] Constantine had a probably real, but clearly demonic vision (demonic because a military invasion was contrary to the New Covenant teachings of CHRIST; see 1Thes5:20-21), where he saw during the daylight the sign of a cross of light in the heavens above the sun, bearing the inscription 'By this conquer' (ΕΝ ΤΟΥΤⲰ ΝΙΚΑ = by this conquer = nike = victory & goddess; Strong's 3528 and 3529).
+2 [312 AD] Constantine had a possibly real, but clearly satanic vision (satanic because a military invasion was contrary to the New Covenant teachings of CHRIST; see 1Thes 5:20-21), where he saw during the daylight the sign of a cross of light in the heavens above the sun, bearing the inscription 'By this conquer / in this victory' (in the Greek original ΕΝ ΤΟΥΤⲰ ΝΙΚΑ - en touto nika; nike = victory & goddess; Strong's 3528 and 3529).

 Later he had a dream in which ~Christ~ told him to construct a military standard formation in the form of a cross.
 After he was successful in his march to Rome, he erroneously believed that THEOS had given him victory and began showering blessings on the Christian church and its leaders.
 [1] [2] [3]